thomas-mindruptive/pure-svelte/README-Supplier-Browser.md

-Of course.
-Based on our detailed discussion and the necessary corrections, I have recreated the entire `README-Supplier-Browser.md` file in English.

-I have meticulously ensured that all original chapters are included and that the content reflects the finalized architecture, including the direct use of Zod for validation, the correct explanation of Svelte's reactivity, and the Svelte 5 best practices for data flow.

-Here is the complete and updated file.

----

 # SupplierBrowser - Architectural Specification & Developer Guide

 **Single source of truth for the project's architecture.
 All development must adhere to the patterns and principles defined herein.**